netdata/go.d.plugin/modules/vsphere/README.md

 ## Update every

-Default `update_every` is 20 seconds and it doesn't make sense to decrease the value. **VMware real-time statistics are generated at the 20-seconds specificity**.
+Default `update_every` is 20 seconds, and it doesn't make sense to decrease the value. **VMware real-time statistics are generated at the 20-seconds specificity**.

 It is likely that 20 seconds is not enough for big installations and the value should be tuned.